cjnaz/cjnfuncs/resourcelock.md

 - Release the lock regardless of whether or not this process acquired it.
 - Useful for forced cleanup, for example, by the CLI interface.
 - Dangerous if another process had acquired the lock.
 Be careful.

+`where_called` (str, default ' ')
+- Debugging aid string for indicating what code released the lock.
+Logged at the debug level.

 ### Returns
 - True:  Lock successfully released